skepticalbayes/TextSemantics/README.md

 The code to prepare is present in graph.js, static code is present in static folder in js, css, html.

-Text semantics can have multiple use cases:
+**Text semantics can have multiple use cases:**

-#Contextual word embeddings for language models for transfer learning in various supervised training tasks.
+-Contextual word embeddings for language models for transfer learning in various supervised training tasks.

-#Semantic search on proprietary corpus for free text search feed.
+-Semantic search on proprietary corpus for free text search feed.

-#Unsupervised tasks using sentence embeddings like clustering/text rankings.
+-Unsupervised tasks using sentence embeddings like clustering/text rankings.